GWED-community/hitbox-reader/README.md

 ## About

 Everything according to frame data and hit boxes for the game, Gundam Wing Endless Duel.

 ## How to use this

-Pending
+- Download the latest version of [Bizhawk](https://github.com/TASVideos/BizHawk/releases/)
+- Download the latest version of [TheZEROSystem](./TheZEROSystem-0.610.lua)
 ## Credits

 Pending direct links & proper credit mentions